 Step 4 – Assemble the Drawer Boxes

-Next, take 3/4″ plywood and cut four pieces to 8″ x 20″.
-These will be the front covers of the drawer box.
-But the top drawer box will need to have the front cover slightly taller to cover the shelf board.
-So cut the top drawer box cover to 9″ x 20″.
+Next, take 3/4″ plywood and cut four cover pieces to 8″ x 20″ for the lower drawers and one 9″ x 20″ piece for the upper drawer.
+The top drawer box will need to have the front cover 1″ taller to cover the shelf board.
+If you want the front drawer covers to look nicer, you could use solid wood and apply polyurethane instead of painting it white.

 Place the bottom board on your workbench and then attach the sides using wood glue and 1 1/4 brad nail with a nail gun.
 Then attach the backboard.
 Repeat the process until you have all five drawer boxes complete.

-Now take the front covers and attach them to the center of the box using 1″ pocket hole screws.
+Now take the front covers and attach them to the drawer boxes using wood glue and 1″ pocket hole screws.
+Make sure the drawer cover is perfectly aligned in the center of the drawer box.
 The upper drawer box will have the front cover 1″ taller than the box itself.

 Step 5 – Connect Side Pieces with 2x4s